-You may also use this coupon to make an annual tax payment if the payment is less than \$10,000.

-If the taxes total \$10,000 or more, you must request the extension and make the required payment by an electronic payment method.
-If filing electronically, do not mail the REV-853 coupon.
+You may also use REV-853 to make an annual tax payment with the extension request.
+If the taxes total more than \$1,000, you must make the required payment by an electronic payment method.
 (Refer to Page 6, Electronic Payment Requirement.)